predictorsoftware/GithubClient/GithubClient/README.txt

 //  Wednesday
 //
 // [X]  Create a UserSearchViewController that searches for users, similar to how we are already searching for repositories.
 Instead of a table view, use a collection view to display the users avatar image
-// [ ]  Upon clicking on a cell, implement a custom transition, and transition the image clicked on to a UserDetailViewController page that has their picture, name, and whatever other info you want pulled from their API.
+// [x]  Upon clicking on a cell, , and transition the image clicked on to a UserDetailViewController page that has their picture, name, and whatever other info you want pulled from their API.
+// [ ]  Implement a custom transition to UserDetailViewController

 //  ---------------------------------------------------------------------------------------------------------
 //  Thursday